freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 - Type `./questionnaire.sh` in the terminal and press enter
 - Make sure you are in the `project` folder first
 - Enter `cd ~/project` in the terminal to get to the project folder if you aren't there
+- You can press `ctrl+c` to close the program

 ## 230. Add QUESTION2 variable

 ### 230.1

-Create a new variable named `QUESTION2`.
+Right below your first variable, create another one named `QUESTION2`.
 Set the value to, `Where are you from?`.
 Make sure to put it in double quotes.

 #### HINTS